Russia media guide

 - RT - state-funded, international English-language news channel, via satellite

-- Radio Mayak - state-run national network
+- Mayak - state-run national network

 - Russkoye Radio - major private network, music-based